SeaWorld Orlando Guide for 2023 & 2024

-The Waterfront at SeaWorld
+The Waterfront at SeaWorld Orlando

-The latest development at SeaWorld Orlando is a 5 acre Mediterranean styled seaport area containing a mixture of shops and restaurants.
+The Waterfront at SeaWorld is a 5 acre Mediterranean styled seaport area containing a mixture of shops and restaurants.
 Look out for the street performers, they put on a very fun show.
-In fact SeaWorld do very well at entertaining their guests, with special pre-show entertainment at most of the main shows to keep you amused while you sit and wait for the show to start.
+In fact SeaWorld do very well at entertaining their guests.
+Special pre-show entertainment at most of the main shows keeps you amused while you sit and wait for the show to start.

 Shamu Happy Harbor